 Laine Scales, Ph.D.
 (1994) University of Kentucky (Higher Education)

 Dr. Laine Scales is Professor of Higher Education.
 Dr. Scales has authored, co-authored, or co-edited eight books and over thirty articles and chapters in the areas of case method teaching, pedagogy methods, rural social work, and history of Baptist women in higher education.
 Dr. Scales has held leadership positions in Texas Women in Higher Education and the American Council on Education, Office of Women in Higher Education.

 Rishi Sriram, Ph.D.
 (2010) Azusa Pacific University (Higher Education)

 Rishi Sriram is assistant professor and program coordinator for the Higher Education & Student Affairs graduate program.
 He joined the faculty in fall 2009 after serving eight years as a professional in higher education.
 He has worked in a variety of areas, such as alumni relations, university development, academic affairs, and student affairs.
 His writing and research focus on student retention, engagement, achievement, and development, as well as how student learning can be enhanced through the reorganization and reallocation of existing resources.

 In addition to the full-time faculty, the HESA program features adjunct and affiliated faculty from Student Life, Educational Psychology, Curriculum & Instruction, and other areas of the university.
 Each adjunct faculty member utilizes his or her expertise and experience to enhance the learning of graduate students.
-Adjunct and affiliated faculty include Kevin Jackson, Vice President for Student Life, Martha Lou Scott, Associate Vice President for Student Life, Elizabeth Palacios, Dean for Student Development, Jeff Doyle, Dean for Student Learning & Engagement, and Rod Hetzel, Senior Psychologist in Counseling Services.
+Adjunct and affiliated faculty include Kevin Jackson, Vice President for Student Life, Martha Lou Scott, Associate Vice President for Student Life, Elizabeth Palacios, Dean for Student Development, and Jeff Doyle, Dean for Student Learning & Engagement.